 Baczkó et al (2005) Plasma membrane KATP channel-mediated cardioprotection involves posthypoxic reductions in calcium overload and contractile dysfunction: mechanistic insights into cardioplegia.
 FASEB J 19 980 PMID: 15774423

 Do you know of a great paper that uses P1075 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for P1075